 But like anything else you use in your tank, you need to know if they help fish, harm fish, or are neutral.
 You also need to know the pros, cons, and everything else that can help you choose the right soil for your tank.

-Aquarists, let’s get into these questions before looking at some of the best aquarium background options out there.
+Aquarists, let’s get into these questions before looking at some of the best aquarium backgrounds available to buy.

 Size is probably the most important factor to consider when purchasing an aquarium Backgrounds .

 It makes sense that a fund intended for 10 gallons (38 liters) just won’t work for 75 gallons (208 liters).